Stan Cowman

 Stanley Corbett Cowman (14 April 1923 – 2 February 2003) was a New Zealand cricket umpire.
-He stood in two ODI games in 1983.
+In his international umpiring career, he stood in two ODI games in 1983.
 He was also an honorary curator of the New Zealand Cricket Museum at the Basin Reserve.
-At the age of 18, he was a flight lieutenant for No. 59 Squadron RAF.
+At the age of 18, he was a flight lieutenant for No. 59 Squadron of the Royal Air Force.